joemoose/psiops/_Scratch Pad.md

 ## FIST Ammo

 Abstract ammo tracking Ranged weapons have a new stat called AMMO, set to 6 at the beginning of each mission.
-After making an attack with a ranged weapon, roll 1D6:
+After attacking with a ranged weapon, roll 1D6:

 - If your roll was lower than the AMMO score, decrease the weapon’s AMMO score by 1.
-- If your roll was higher than the AMMO score, the weapon is out of ammo and cannot be used until it's refilled (0 AMMO).
+- If your roll exceeds the AMMO score, the weapon is out of ammo and cannot be used until it's refilled (0 AMMO).
 - If the roll was equal, keep AMMO the same.

 Finding more ammo for a weapon increases its score by 1, and choosing RESTOCK during a rendezvous can refill one weapon’s AMMO to 6 instead of refilling a limited-use item.